hhu-adam/lean4monaco/README.md

 ### Docker image

-The Dockerfile defines an image where the server is run in a Linux container.
+There is a `Dockerfile` which defines an image where the server is run in a Linux container.
 You can look at the github workflow to see how it is used; in particular the image can be built with